 - Internal organ injuries and bleeding;

-- Contusions; and many other.
+- Contusions; and many others.

 Not all Los Angeles residents get to survive a wrong-way collision, as this type of car accident is considered the deadliest in our country, especially when two cars are traveling at moderate to high speeds.

-If you’ve been the victim of a head-on collision as a result of wrong-way driving, do know that treating your injuries will most likely require hundreds of thousands of dollars (or more) in medical bills, treatment, recovery and rehabilitation expenses and other damages.
+If you’ve been the victim of a head-on collision as a result of wrong-way driving, do know that treating your injuries will most likely require hundreds of thousands of dollars (or more) in medical bills, treatment, recovery and rehabilitation expenses, and other damages.